Control Data Corporation (articles, pictures, etc.)

 Whetstone computing speed bench-mark history and results (Roy Longbottom)

-more speed measures in millions of floating-point operations per second (MFlOPS) (215 Mofett Park Dr., Sunnyvale Operations/SVLOPS/Bayview Club)
+more speed measures in millions of floating-point operations per second (MFlOPS) (215?
+Moffett Park Dr., Sunnyvale Operations/SVLOPS/Bayview Club; now between Java Dr. & Matilda Ave; East of Borregas?)

 ⋐ontrol ⋑ata Corporation SVLOPS